-3-E. Long-term Debt
+3-F. Long-term Debt

-At September 30, 2020, the Utility Commission has five loans outstanding with the Georgia Environmental Finance Authority (GEFA) and two with the Georgia Environmental Loan Acquisition Corporation (GELAC).
+At September 30, 2021, the Utility Commission has five loans outstanding with the Georgia Environmental Finance Authority (GEFA) and two with the Georgia Environmental Loan Acquisition Corporation (GELAC).

 GEFA Loan - DW97-027 - On May 19, 1999, the Utility Commission borrowed \$3.5 million in an interest free loan for water distribution system and wells.
-Payments are due quarterly with a final maturity date of February 1, 2021.
+Payments were due quarterly with a final maturity date of February 1, 2021.
+This loan was paid off in 2021.